goatslacker/alt/examples/todomvc/README.md

 ## Credit

 The original flux TodoMVC application was created by [Bill Fisher](https://www.facebook.com/bill.fisher.771).
 All the view components and most of the rest of the code was written by Bill.
-The actions and stores have been fuxed by [Josh Perez](https://github.com/goatslacker)
+The actions and stores have been alted by [Josh Perez](https://github.com/goatslacker)